buraglio/draft-buraglio-6man-rfc6724-update/draft-ietf-6man-rfc6724-update.md

 ULA: Unique Local Addressing as defined in [RFC4193]

-Known-local ULA: A ULA prefix that is determined to be local to a given node
+Known-local ULA: A ULA prefix that an individual organization/site has determined to be local to a given node/network

 # Operational Issues Regarding Preference for IPv4 addresses over ULAs